savannahmarshall/Professional-README-Generator/README.md

 * [Node](https://nodejs.org/en)

 ## License
-This project was created using the [MIT License] (https://opensource.org/license/MIT).
+This project was created using the [MIT License](https://opensource.org/license/MIT).